makersall/toolkit/pages/70-civic/30-applying-lessons.html.md

 Every few weeks, the teacher asks the students to briefly reflect on their experiences so far.
 For example, they might discuss which concepts they had the hardest time understanding.
 They might also brainstorm how to teach those concepts so they're easier to understand -- e.g., metaphors/examples from everyday life to clarify the concept, or a quick and dirty exercise to make it easier to understand.
 They might even split into pairs or small groups and briefly practice using one of the strategies they'd come up with.
 Then together they would write up their suggestions for future trainers.

-At the end of the cohort's class, the teacher could lead them to an exercise where they discussed questions such as:
+At the end of the cohort's class, the teacher could lead them through an exercise where they discussed questions such as:

 - How we can make this training better for the next group of students?
 - Can we make it easier for people to get their feet wet before they take this class?